CharlesGaydon/CharlesGaydon/README.md

-## Hello, I am Charles 👋
+## Hello, I'm Charles 👋

-**About me**
+#### About me

-- 💼 I work as an R&D Engineer at the French Geographical Institute (IGN)
+- 💼 I work as an R&D Engineer at the French Geographical Institute (IGN).

-- ⚡ I bring AI capabilities to institute, for the production of a nation-wide Lidar classification.
+- ⚡ I bring AI capabilities to the institute, for the production of a nation-wide Lidar classification.

 - ❤️ I like python and building well-thought AI systems: machine learning is not all about the model!